catonetworks/terraform-cato-socket-bulk-sites/README.md

 ## Important Notes & Limitations

+### Missing Field from API in Export
+- The folliwing fields are missing in the read operations from the API and are not currently included in the export.
+After exporting, you will need to populate these fields with the desired values before applying changes.
+    1. lag_min_links
+    1. dhcp_type
+    1. ip_range
+    1. relay_group_id/relay_group_name
+    1. gateway
+    1. translated_subnet
+    1. internet_only
+    1. local_ip
+    1. range_type

 ### CSV File Structure
 - The main CSV file must include columns for all site attributes
 - Network range CSV files must be named `{site_name}_network_ranges.csv`